TrystanLea/blog/pages/en/monitoring.md

 **Approach 2: New Emoncms Heat loss rate calculation module**

-To try and make this process easier to replicate I've been working more recently on a tool built in to emoncms that assembles the monthly data and performs the heat loss factor calculation without having use a seperate spreadsheet.
+To try and make this process easier to replicate I've been working more recently on a tool built in to emoncms called sapcompare that assembles the monthly data and performs the heat loss factor calculation without having use a separate spreadsheet.
+This tool is available on github [here](https://github.com/TrystanLea/sapcompare).
 The screenshot below shows what this tool currently looks like.

-The applicable feeds are selected using the dropdown selectors on the left hand side.
-The monthly boxes are colour coded according to how much data loss there is present in that month.
-Hovering over each cell gives a tool tip with the % of data present.
+The applicable feeds are selected using the drop-down selectors on the left hand side.
+The monthly boxes are colour coded according to how much data loss is present in that month.
+Hovering over each cell gives a tool-tip with the % of data present.

 The intention is to expand this tool to integrate directly with the MyHomeEnergyPlanner assessment software in a way that makes it easy to compare the assessment calculation against the measured values.

 ![monitoring](images/monitoring/monitoredheatlossrate.png)

 **Results:** As discussed in the blog post on the [heat pump one year on](heatpump-oneyear) my heating energy consumption in the first year was 45% less than the amount predicted by the SAP based assessment.
-I think I can account for a large part of this as being due to lower internal temperatures and higher external temperatures than those assumed in the assessment, but there is still around a 20% discrepancy remaining.
+I think I can account for a large part of this being due to lower internal temperatures and higher external temperatures than those assumed in the assessment, but there is still around a 20% discrepancy remaining.

 The [assessment](assessment) predicted the heat loss factor for the house to be 204 W/K. We can see from the above calculation for November that it suggests the measured heat loss factor to be ~174 W/K, which is 15% less than the assessment calculation.
 It looks like our building fabric or perhaps air-tightness is better than that assumed by SAP.